Website icon Xpert.Digital

 1. Arrival and identification

-A truck or a rail wagon reaches the handover zone.
-Cameras systems record the container number while RFID tags connect to the order.
-The control system instantly assigns the container to the container.
+A truck or railcar arrives at the transfer zone.
+Camera systems record the container number, while RFID tags link it to the order.
+The guidance system instantly assigns the container to a storage location.

-A shuttle system or a chain conveyor takes over the container and hands it over to the responsible shelf operator.
-These cross -transports are precisely clocked, so that waiting times are omitted.
+A shuttle system or chain conveyor takes over the container and transfers it to the responsible storage and retrieval machine.
+These lateral transports are precisely timed, eliminating waiting times.

 3. Vertical positioning and storage